 Iris was Born in 1922, just ten years after Heinrich Kubis of Germany became the worlds first flight attendant.
 During the early years of flying there were no female cabin crew.
 Males, known as stewards, were onboard the primitive aircraft to tend to the passengers needs and for a small amount of safety related duties.

 Then in 1930, a 25-year old registered nurse named Ellen Church, was hired by United Airlines.
-Soon, women would rapidly over take men onboard aircraft around the world, as airlines and passengers alike, enjoyed the glamorous ‘air hostess’ imagery that grew throughout the 50s, 60s and 70s.
+Soon, women would rapidly over take men onboard aircraft around the world, as airlines and passengers alike enjoyed the glamorous ‘air hostess’ imagery that grew throughout the 1950s, 60s and 70s.

 During her time at United, Iris held various leadership positions in the flight attendants union and often represented her colleagues in grievances and with safety issues.
 Georgia Nielson, historian and retired flight attendant stated that Iris was “Often an integral part of advancing her profession through activity in her union”.

 Peterson and the Association Of Flight Attendants (AFA) founder Ede Lauterbach helped conduct the industries first aircraft evacuation tests in 1952.
 Today this test is mandatory on all new airliners before they enter service.
 A full plane load of passengers have to be evacuated within 90 seconds, with only 50% of exits serviceable.
-These first tests led to the introduction of further regulations, requiring flight attendants onboard all commercial flights, not just look after passengers needs, but also to be trained cabin safety personnel.
+These first tests led to the introduction of further regulations, requiring flight attendants onboard all commercial flights to be trained cabin safety personnel.

 In 1953 she became the first official lobbyist for the Airline Stewards and Stewardesses Association.
 She would regularly find herself the only woman in congress halls and was often patronised by congressmen and their staff members, but Peterson never gave in.